Three Reasons to Perform Failure Analysis

 - Material defect caused failure → Implement raw material quality control plan

-- Misuse or abuse caused failure → Educate user in proper installation, use, care, and maintenance of product
+- Misuse or abuse caused failure → Educate user in proper installation, use, care, and maintenance of the product

 - Product exceeded its useful life → Educate user in proper overhaul/replacement intervals